spec2e/scikit/readme.md

 ## The samples

-### MNIST
+### mnist

+The MNIST problem is a very used classification problem in machine learning.
+It tries to recognize handwritten numbers.
-This sample uses the standard dataset from:
+The sample use the standard dataset from:

 http://yann.lecun.com/exdb/mnist/

 The pictures are 28x28 pixels, and there are 60.000 examples and 10.000 test samples.
 The samples trains on the 60.000 examples and validates against the 10.000 tests.
+Training is done using the RandomForestClassifier algorithm.
+You can experiment with other classification algorithms just by substituting the line with RandomForestClassifier.

 A confusion matrix is printed when done - it should show 0.95, which tells us the it predicts correct in 95% of the cases.

 You can also make a prediction for one picture only and have it shown on the screen.
 Uncomment the line